Skip to content

 num_summaries = 3d # number of summary statistics for θ

-Conv((3, 3), 1 => 32, relu), # 3×3 filter, 1 → 32 channels
+Conv((3, 3), 1 => 32, gelu), # 3×3 filter, 1 → 32 channels

 MaxPool((2, 2)), # 2×2 max pooling

-Conv((3, 3), 32 => 64, relu), # 3×3 filter, 32 → 64 channels
+Conv((3, 3), 32 => 64, gelu), # 3×3 filter, 32 → 64 channels

-Flux.flatten # flatten for fully connected layers
+flatten, # flatten for dense layers

 )